Feeling Low, Restless, or Off? Your Mood Chemistry Matters

 5-HTP is commonly used to support serotonin production, which is involved in mood balance and sleep quality.

-No. 5-HTP supports natural serotonin pathways but is not a medication and does not replace medical treatment.
+No. 5-HTP is not a medication and does not replace professional medical treatment.

-Some people notice subtle changes within a few weeks, while others benefit from longer-term, consistent use depending on individual factors.
+Some people notice subtle changes within a few weeks, while others benefit more from longer-term, consistent use depending on the person and the broader routine.